 BEAD came to life in 2019 when IBVI partnered with the City of Milwaukee to bring attention to the importance of creating opportunities for those who are blind or visually impaired.
 At IBVI, more than half of our staff are blind or visually impaired—but we know the mission is bigger than us.
-That’s why we worked with Mayor Tom Barrett to dedicate one day a year as Blind Employment Awareness Day throughout the city.

 So, how can you get involved with BEAD?

 Leading up to and on the day of BEAD, we will share videos and other information across our social channels and our blog with messages from employees, partners, and city officials.
 You’ll also be able to take a virtual tour of our three facilities in West Allis, Menomonee Falls, and Janesville.
 By sharing and interacting with our content, you can be an advocate for blind employment and help spread crucial awareness.

 In addition to tuning into our social pages before and on May 10th, there are other ways you can help get the BEAD message out.
 Social media is a powerful tool, and we hope you’ll use it to help start a conversation.
 Because blind employment doesn’t just give people jobs—it empowers them to be more financially independent and be a part of a community.
 Follow our pages and be on the lookout for graphics, blogs, and videos you can share to your pages to show support and spread the BEAD message.

 Get Your Organization Involved